shpml/fundamentals/07_chapter/intro.md

 Software developers have built a number of tools to solve the "version control" problem for their own projects.
 In this course, we'll focus on one particularly popular version control program called **Git**.
 Git addresses all of the problems mentioned above.
 * Git tracks changes for multiple files by keeping them all in **repositories** — special directories with some hidden Git machinery.
-* Rather than saving entire separate versions of each file, Git keeps a record of the *changes* that have been made to each file, making it much more space-efficient.
+* Rather than saving entire separate versions of each file, Git keeps a record of the *changes* that have been made to each file, making it much more space efficient.
 * Because Git stores changes, rather than whole files, looking at what's changed from one iteration to the next is easy.
 * Git allows you to easily keep track of parallel versions of a project using a feature called **branching**.
 We won't cover this feature in this unit, but you'll use it often once you start the course.